Care and Support

 The contract you sign with Senior Matters prohibits the private hiring of a Senior Matters caregiver for one year after the contract end date.

 In what cities are Senior Matters services available?

-Senior Matters services are available in and around Columbus, Ohio, Naples, Florida, and Hilton Head, South Carolina.
+Senior Matters services are available in and around Columbus, Ohio, Venice, Florida, and Hilton Head, South Carolina.
 If you are located elsewhere and are interested in working with us, we are happy to discuss your needs to see what might be possible.

 Is Senior Matters a franchise?

 Senior Matters is not a franchise.
 Privately-owned, Senior Matters was founded as an alternative to large, impersonal corporate-owned facilities that, due to size and obligation to corporate boards, often lack humanity in their approach to care.

 Generally, non-medical in-home care is not covered under standard insurance policies.
 However, some long-term care policies have an allowance for non-medical services.
 If you have Medicaid or are a U.S. Veteran, you may be eligible for some services if you meet eligibility requirements.
 We are happy to sort through your options with you.